Ladislav Krejčí (footballer, born 1999)

-Ladislav Krejčí (born 20 April 1999) is a Czech professional footballer who plays as a centre-back or left-back for club Wolverhampton Wanderers, on loan from club Girona, and the Czech Republic national team.
+Ladislav Krejčí (born 20 April 1999) is a Czech professional footballer who plays as a centre-back or defensive midfielder for club Wolverhampton Wanderers, and captains the Czech Republic national team.

 In 2024, the Czech edition of Forbes featured Krejčí in their 30 under 30 list: 30 of the most talented Czechs under 30 years old.

 Club career

 Zbrojovka Brno

 Krejčí made his professional debut for Zbrojovka Brno in its home match against Sparta Prague on 2 October 2016, which ended in a 3–3 draw.
 He scored his first league goal on 13 May 2018 in Brno's 4–1 win at Teplice.

 Sparta Prague

 On 6 June 2019, Krejčí signed a four-year contract with Sparta Prague.
 In July 2022, he became Sparta's captain, replacing Bořek Dočkal who had retired the previous season.

 In May 2023, Krejčí helped the club to win its first championship title since 2014 as captain.
 He was awarded as the midfielder and player of the 2022–23 season by the League Football Association.

-On 10 March 2024, Krejčí received his fifth red card in Sparta Prague jersey (in 4–0 away loss against Viktoria Plzeň) and set the new record for most received red cards in Sparta Prague history in the league competition since 1954, supprasing Jiří Homola with four red cards.
+On 10 March 2024, Krejčí received his fifth red card in Sparta Prague jersey (in 4–0 away loss against Viktoria Plzeň) and set the new record for most received red cards in Sparta Prague history in the league competition since 1954, surpassing Jiří Homola with four red cards.
 In May that year, he helped the club to win its second championship title in two seasons, and domestic cup as captain.